State of the Planet

 OCEAN INVADERS | Studies of harmful plankton off Oman | TBD

 It’s part plant, part animal, and it’s taking over.
 It’s Noctiluca scintillans, a floating organism that forms thick, slimy mats on the ocean, feeding on everything from sunlight to fish eggs.
-It is thriving in the Arabian Sea, where climate change has created ideal conditions for it; in neighboring Oman, this is damaging fishing and aquaculture, clogging water intakes of oil refineries and desalination plants, and hurting tourism.
+It is thriving off Oman in the Arabian Sea, where climate change has created ideal conditions for it.
+This is damaging Oman’s fishing and aquaculture, clogging water intakes of oil refineries and desalination plants, and hurting tourism.
 Oceanographer Joaquim Goes is leading a seagoing study of the organism and how to deal with it.
 The creatures are now spreading off southeast Asia and India, and may eventually reach other areas.
 Studying Bioluminescent Blooms in the Arabian Sea

 An outdoor kitchen in Bonsaaso, Ghana